top of page

 • Crosswalks

-• Parking lots- upon entering and exiting the car
+• Parking lots upon entering and exiting the car

-• Pedestrians crossing street
+• Pedestrians crossing the street

-Counter Carjack Technique: Defending the Car pinch defense
+Counter Carjack Technique: Defending the Car Pinch

-V5 Combination of a Road Block with Car Pinch
+Combination of Road Block with Car Pinch

-Leaving enough space between your car and the vehicle in front will allow you to perform a turn if you notice a threat.
+Leaving enough space between your car and the vehicle in front allows you to turn or escape if you observe a threat.
+Always have a plan for escape when nearing a transition point by locating potential paths for moving forward or in reverse.

 Counter Carjack Technique: High-Speed Reverse Escape

-Bump and Run Carjack-Robbery
+Counter Carjack Technique: Bump and Run Carjack-Robbery

-Pinched In the Front and Rear
+Pinched In Front and Rear

-Perform Threat Assessment Of Unknown Routes
+Perform Threat Assessment of Unknown Routes

 Stillness is Death

-Chose Not To Be a Victim of Carjacking or Roadside Robbery
+Chose Not To Be a Victim

 Situational awareness plays a pivotal role in determining the likelihood of an attack and its success.
-To protect ourselves, we must not provide attackers with the opportunity they seek.
+To protect ourselves, we must not provide attackers with the opportunities they seek.
 Stay vigilant and proactive in avoiding potential threats.

 Violence Prevention and Conflict Management Resources

-© 2024 Self Defense Training | Adult Self Defense | Women's Self Defense | NJ Privacy Policy Terms of Service Terms of Use
+© 2025 Self Defense Training | Adult Self Defense | Women's Self Defense | NJ Privacy Policy Terms of Service Terms of Use

 bottom of page